 Because plasma cell tumors often invade bone, bone pain, often in the back, ribs, and hips, may occur.
 Other symptoms result from the complications.

-In addition, calcium released from the bones may result in abnormally high levels of calcium in the blood, possibly causing constipation, increased frequency of urination, kidney problems, weakness, and confusion.
+In addition, calcium released from the bones may result in abnormally high levels of calcium Hypercalcemia (High Level of Calcium in the Blood) In hypercalcemia, the level of calcium in blood is too high.
+A high calcium level may result from a problem with the parathyroid glands, as well as from diet, cancer, or disorders affecting... read more in the blood, possibly causing constipation, increased frequency of urination, kidney problems, weakness, and confusion.

-Pieces of monoclonal antibodies, known as light chains, frequently end up in the collecting system of the kidneys, sometimes permanently damaging them by interfering with their filtering function and leading to kidney failure (myeloma kidney).
+Pieces of monoclonal antibodies, known as light chains, frequently end up in the collecting system of the kidneys, sometimes permanently damaging them by interfering with their filtering function and leading to kidney failure Overview of Kidney Failure This chapter includes a new section on COVID-19 and acute kidney injury (AKI).
+Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
+Kidney... read more .
 The light chain pieces of the antibody in the urine (or blood) are called Bence Jones proteins.
 The increased number of growing cancerous cells can lead to the overproduction and excretion of uric acid in the urine, which can lead to kidney stones.
-Deposits of certain types of antibody pieces in the kidneys or other organs can lead to amyloidosis, another serious disorder found in a small number of people with multiple myeloma.
+Deposits of certain types of antibody pieces in the kidneys or other organs can lead to amyloidosis Amyloidosis Amyloidosis is a rare disease in which abnormally folded proteins form amyloid fibrils that accumulate in various tissues and organs, sometimes leading to organ dysfunction, organ failure, and... read more , another serious disorder found in a small number of people with multiple myeloma.

-In rare instances, multiple myeloma interferes with blood flow to the skin, fingers, toes, nose, kidneys, and brain because the blood thickens (hyperviscosity syndrome—see Symptoms and Complications of Macroglobulinemia).
+In rare instances, multiple myeloma interferes with blood flow to the skin, fingers, toes, nose, kidneys, and brain because the blood thickens ( hyperviscosity syndrome Symptoms Macroglobulinemia is a plasma cell cancer in which a single clone of plasma cells produces excessive amounts of a certain type of large antibody (IgM) called macroglobulins.
+Although many people... read more ).

 Multiple myeloma may be discovered even before people have symptoms, when laboratory tests done for another reason show elevated protein levels in the blood or protein in the urine, or an x-ray done for another reason shows specific areas of bone loss.
 Bone loss may be widespread or, more often, appears as isolated punched-out areas in bones.

 The most useful laboratory tests are protein electrophoresis and immunoelectrophoresis of serum and urine.
 They detect and identify an overabundance of a single type of antibody found in most people who have multiple myeloma.
 Doctors also measure the different types of antibodies, especially IgG, IgA, and IgM.
+IgD and IgE types of multiple myeloma are extremely rare.
 Calcium levels are usually measured as well.

 A urine specimen collected over a 24-hour period is analyzed for the amount and types of protein in it.
 Bence Jones proteins, which represent part of the monoclonal antibody, are found in the urine of half of the people who have multiple myeloma.

-A bone marrow aspirate and biopsy is done to confirm the diagnosis.
+A bone marrow aspirate and biopsy Bone Marrow Examination Red blood cells, most white blood cells, and platelets are produced in the bone marrow, the soft fatty tissue inside bone cavities.
+Sometimes a sample of bone marrow must be examined to determine... read more is done to confirm the diagnosis.
 In people with multiple myeloma, bone marrow specimens show a large number of plasma cells abnormally arranged in sheets and clusters.
 Individual cells also may appear abnormal.

 In addition, other blood tests are useful in determining how advanced multiple myeloma is (staging).
-Higher levels of beta2-microglobulin and lower levels of albumin in the person's blood when the disease is diagnosed usually indicate the likelihood of a shortened survival and are likely to affect treatment decisions.
-In addition, specific chromosomal abnormalities and higher serum LDH levels predict shortened survival as part of staging.
+Certain changes in levels of specific protein (eg, higher levels of beta-2 microglobulin and lower levels of albumin) in the person's blood when the disease is diagnosed usually indicate the likelihood of a shortened survival and are likely to affect treatment decisions.
+In addition, specific chromosomal abnormalities and higher serum lactate dehydrogenase levels predict shortened survival as part of staging.

 Even if x-ray findings suggest the diagnosis, imaging is needed to determine what bones are affected.
 X-rays of the entire body (skeletal survey) are usually done.
 Magnetic resonance imaging (MRI) or positron emission tomography (PET) combined with computed tomography (CT) may also be done to examine specific sites of bone pain.

-Some combination of different types of drugs (for example, one of the immunomodulatory agents thalidomide, lenalidomide or pomalidomide, and/or proteasone inhibitors bortezomib, carfilzomib, or ixazomib; plus corticosteroids).
+Some combination of different types of drugs (for example, corticosteroids with one of the immunomodulatory agents thalidomide, lenalidomide or pomalidomide, and/or proteasome inhibitors bortezomib, carfilzomib, or ixazomib, or the nuclear export inhibitor selinexor).
 In addition, traditional chemotherapy drugs may be also be used in combination with these types of drugs.

-Monoclonal antibodies (for example, elotuzumab and daratumumab) most commonly combined with steroids and an immunomodulatory agent or proteasome inhibitor
+Monoclonal antibodies (for example, elotuzumab, isatuximab, and daratumumab) most commonly combined with steroids and an immunomodulatory agent or proteasome inhibitor

 Possibly stem cell transplantation